I Just Got Banned From Adsense! Now What?

 Will I Ever Use Google Adsense Again?

-Should I Still Build Micro Niche Sites With Adsense Banned?
+Should I Still Build Micro Niche Sites With a Disabled Adsense Account?

 I'm not saying I'm giving up on niche sites by any stretch of the imagination.
 I'm just saying that I'm considering all options; including building larger sites, building lots of small affiliate sites, or other strategies.